 I don't see the problem, it should be just expanded to the repository URL.

 What I'm doing now is make that expansion myself, I use: (!)[full url](!).
 If the user don't have repository access, the image simply will be not shown (because the browser will get a 403 or whatever the current mechanism is).

 It would be wonderful if Redmine do that expansion for me :) (this way I don't have to worry if Redmine change it's URL scheme in the future or if I deploy my Redmine differently in the future)

 #4 Updated by Anonymous over 12 years ago

-#7 Updated by Sébastien Aubry almost 9 years ago
+#7 Updated by Sébastien Aubry about 9 years ago

 Has this feature ever been integrated?
 I tried to use the (!)source(:)path/to/image.png(!) syntax but it did not work.
 It would be very useful!